 The urge to try again has been brewing for a while (since I made onigiri a few years ago), especially now that I've actually seen (and eaten!) okonomiyaki in real life.
 And I'm going to a Japanese street festival in a few days, but I can't wait that long, obviously.
 The recipes I looked at were from here, here, and here.

-1 cup Okonomiyaki flour (or regular wheat or white flour)
+1 cup Okonomiyaki flour (or wheat or white flour--add a little bit of salt if you're using regular flour)

 1 cup water